 - Hire a lawyer to file or defend lawsuits

 - Run a business

 - Handle an estate

 - Manage Social Security, unemployment, and military benefits

 You decide what powers to give your agent when you create a power of attorney.
 You can also say what powers you don't want the agent to have.
-Often, the power of attorney sets a time that the power starts and when that power ends.
+Often, a power of attorney sets a time that the power starts and when that power ends.

 Note: A power of attorney for property is not a substitute for a will.
 A will tells the court what you want to do with your property after you die.
 A power of attorney for property only gives your agent the right to handle your finances during your life.
 The agent's power ends when you die.

 It is smart to have a lawyer prepare your power of attorney for property if possible.
-This way, you can make sure that it includes all of the important information about your financial situation.
+This way, you can make sure that it includes all of the vital information about your financial situation.
 The lawyer can also help to make sure that both you and your agent fully understand the document.